cirmuw/functional-twin-analysis/readme.md

 ## Maps for genetic (A), common environmental (C) and random environmental (E) contribution
 ![](ACE_all.png)

-The Deliveries-folder also contains *.mat- files with ACE-brain maps for entangled and disentangled function and position, which can also be seen partly in Figure 2 and fully in Supplementary Figure 6.
+The Deliveries-folder also contains *.mat- files with ACE-brain maps for entangled and disentangled function and position, which can also be seen partly in Figure 2 and fully in Supplementary Figure 6 of our paper.
 The files are:
 - ACE_matrices_anat.mat: entangled function and position
 - ACE_matrices_func.mat: disentangled function